 Helicopter rescue of Cecilio López

-After not receiving any official financial aid the Federation had to organize financial petitions online.
+After receiving no official financial aid, the Federation turned to online fundraising campaigns.

 Rescue in Peru of Cecilio López